 On a tight budget, i’m going to send you over to the brand that really have us lefties covered when it comes to niche guitars – Oscar Schmidt.
 For those who don’t know, this company is actually owned by Washburn, and pumps out some excellent choices for lefties on a lower budget.

-The Oscar Schmidt OD312CELH electro-acoustic won’t quite be able to go toe-to-toe with the Seagull above, but then again, it is half the price!
+The Oscar Schmidt OD312CELH electro-acoustic won’t quite be able to go toe-to-toe with the preferred Seagull above, but then again, it is half the price!
 However, it should give tentative new players a perfectly solid taste of 12-strings without breaking the bank.

 It features a spruce top with mahogany back/sides, and a mahogany neck with rosewood fingerboard and bridge.
 A cutaway provides improved upper fret access, and comes complete with built-in EQ controls and a handy tuner.
 It is available in natural, sunburst, and black – check it out at the link below.

 Pricing Information: Check it out by clicking here.

 If you’d prefer to stick with one of the bigger, more well known brands, then how about this beauty from acoustic legends Martin Guitars?
 Recently updated for 2016, it is undoubtedly one of the best value Martins available, at just a touch more expensive than the Seagull above.